 In Dovetail’s two-stage pipeline, the head stage protects from interrupts by disabling them in the CPU’s status register as usual, while the root stage disables interrupts only virtually.
 A stage for which interrupts are disabled is said to be stalled.
 Conversely, unstalling a stage means re-enabling interrupts for it.

-Obviously, stalling the head stage implicitly means disabling further IRQ receipts for the root stage too.
+Obviously, stalling the head stage implicitly means disabling further IRQ receipts for the root stage down the pipeline too.

 When the root stage is stalled because the virtual interrupt disable flag is set, any IRQ event which was not immediately delivered to the head stage is recorded into a per-CPU log, postponing delivery to the in-band kernel handler.